The Girl behind the Mirror

 “Am I seeing what I think I am seeing?” replied her reflection two seconds later.

-“That’s really strange,“ said Lucy.
+“That’s strange, “said Lucy.
 “It’s almost as if you are not my reflection but a separate person.”

 They stood and gaped at one another.
 Lucy lifted a hand a waved it, to check if the reflection would do the same thing.
 Her reflection waved back.